joshdoman/peerfed/doc/build-openbsd.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run either `bitcoind` or `bitcoin-qt`.
+It is not necessary to build wallet functionality to run either `bitcoind` or `peerfed-qt`.

 ###### Descriptor Wallet Support